 - Take a silk or satin scarf and fold it into a triangle.
 Keep the shiny side out, as it is softer and gives even more gentle care to your curls.

-- Flip it over and lay the scarf on your shoulders like a shawl.
+- Flip it over and lay it on your shoulders like a shawl.

 - Get your hair back, bring the ends of the scarf up and tie them around your head.
 Your curls shouldn’t stick out.

-- Take the triangular piece of the scarf at the back and pull it up.
+- Take the triangular piece at the back and pull it up.
 Hold the end of the scarf with one hand and use a free one to push all of your curls into a hair buff you have just created.

-- Now, pull the end of the scarf to the front and tuck it under the knot to secure it in place.
+- Now, pull the end to the front and tuck it under the knot to secure it in place.
 Then, tuck any other sticking ends or sections.

-- Take two ends of the scarf and tie them at the back.
+- Take two ends and tie them at the back.
 Do not make the wrap too tight to avoid any headaches.

-Note that this method preserves curls and prevents overnight damage from rubbing your hair against a pillowcase.
-Thus, you might want to wrap a silk scarf around other nighttime hairstyles too.
+Note that this method helps to retain moisture, protect curls, and prevent overnight damage from rubbing your hair against a pillowcase.
+Thus, you might want to wrap a soft shawl around other nighttime hairstyles too.

 #2: Plop Your Curls

-Plopping hair with a cotton T-shirt is often used in a curly girl method and plump method as a way to speed up the air-drying process or as a way to go to sleep with wet curly hair.
-In fact, you may use this same method to sleep with your curls on the second or third day too.
+Plopping hair with a cotton T-shirt is often used in a curly girl method and plump method as a way to speed up the air-drying process or as a way to go to sleep with your hair wet.
+In fact, it works well for either wet or dry hair and you may use this same method to sleep with curly hair on the second or third day too.

 Here is how to plop curly hair: